-In 2006, The Jack Kirby Museum started its Jack Kirby Digital Archive (JKDA) with the ambitious goal of archiving every available piece of Jack Kirby’s art.
-The JKDA preserves Jack Kirby’s wonderful works in a lasting archive of high resolution scans to standards used by museums and libraries around the world.
-Not only does this archive provide amazing images for the Jack Kirby Museum and the What if Kirby websites, but it also helps scholars and historians in their research.
+In 2006, The Jack Kirby Museum started its Kirby Digital Archive (KDA) with the ambitious goal of archiving every available piece of Jack Kirby’s art.
+The KDA preserves Jack Kirby’s wonderful works in a lasting archive of high resolution scans to standards used by museums and libraries around the world.
+Not only does this archive provide amazing images for the Jack Kirby Museum website, but it also helps scholars and historians in their research.

 Why is archiving original art important?

-The JKDA project’s main purpose is to create a lasting record of Kirby’s art for everyone to study and enjoy – now and long into the future.
+The KDA project’s main purpose is to create a lasting record of Kirby’s art for everyone to study and enjoy – now and long into the future.
 With the passage of time, any original art not in museums or galleries runs the risk of deteriorating or being destroyed in natural and man-made disasters.
 The Kirby Museum is dedicated to keeping Kirby’s legacy preserved by building this digital archive.
 Approximate breakdown figures as of February 2020

 Have your Kirby art archived!

 Please contact Rand Hoppe and Tom Kraft of the Jack Kirby Museum at email@example.com to have your art archived.